 - Leave your cooled cake in the pan and remove the towel.

-- Spread the filling evenly over the cake, from edge to edge.
+- Spread all but about 3 tablespoons of the filling evenly over the cake, from edge to edge.
 Leave about 1 1/2" plain at one short end, but cover the rest with an even coat.
-Reserve about 3 Tablespoons of the filling.
+Reserve the remaining 3 Tablespoons to glue the "branch" onto your log.

 - Using the parchment to help you, roll the cake up starting from the short end and rolling towards the end that you left plain.
 Carefully peel back the parchment as you roll.
 That initial roll may very well crack, but it's in the middle, so don't worry too much about it.
 Mine cracked about 1 1/2" in, but whatever.
 Keep rolling and peeling back the parchment until he's all rolled up.
 Move the roll to a cutting board, seam side down.
 Have your Presentation Platter ready too.
 Cover it with some strips of waxed paper so you don't make a mess on the platter.
 You'll carefully pull those pieces out before the final garnishing.

 - Trim one end of your jelly roll at an angle.
-You can make this piece as large or as small as you want, but for aesthetics, I wouldn't make it any more than 1/2 of the length of the remaining roll.
+You can make this piece as large or as small as you want, but for aesthetics, I wouldn't make it any more than 1/3 of the length of the roll.
 Set that guy aside for a moment.

 - Place the longer part of your roll on the serving platter.
 Slather the remaining filling mixture on the angled end of the piece you just cut off and then stick it to the roll wherever you want.
 The reserved mixture will act as glue, so press it together fairly well without squishing your cake.